 Jimmy Hill is the Vice President Academic and Research and Acting Dean of the School of Business at the National College of Ireland and Honorary Professor of Entrepreneurship at the University of Liverpool Management School.
 He began his career in the retail industry before joining the faculty of the University of Ulster’s Business School.
 He spent two years as a Visiting Professor at the University of Notre Dame, Indiana, USA before returning to become Director of the Northern Ireland Centre for Entrepreneurship.
 Jimmy is a recognised world authority on Entrepreneurship and is the author of numerous books and journal articles on the topic.

 Interested in getting a real taste of the MBA at NCI?
-We're hosting an event this summer where you can hear from lecturers and past students of the MBA.
-Let us know if you'd like to come and we'll be in touch with all the details.
+We're hosting a Taste of an MBA event on August 10th, from 6pm - 7.30pm.
+Meet lecturers and past students of the MBA and take part in a sample class.
+Attendance is free and light refreshments will be served.

 Call Us 1850 221 721